Session Replay That Shows You What Your Users See

 Common questions

 Clairvio is built for engineering support workflows, not passive product analytics.
-Unlike LogRocket or FullStory, Clairvio only records a session when a specific diagnostic link is sent to a customer — your normal users are never recorded.
+Unlike LogRocket or FullStory, Clairvio only records a session when a specific diagnostic link is sent to a customer; your normal users are never recorded.
 There is no persistent SDK overhead, no background data collection, and no GDPR complexity on sessions you didn't ask for.
+LogRocket and FullStory record every user session continuously, generating enormous volumes of data you will mostly never look at.

 See what your customers see.